Answeror/pyhook_py3k/README.txt

 Change log
 ----------
+1.6 (2008-07-20)
+- BUGFIX: deadkeys on international keyboards work correctly.
+- BUGFIX: pyHook can now be used in binaries built with py2exe (maybe this will work with PyInstaller too).

 4/1/05
 - Changed stateful key tracking to work better with SendKeys
 - Possibly fixed bug where weird chars were insert when Alt+Arrow key pressed